benmezger/dotfiles/README.md

 - `DOTFILES_MINIMAL`: Set to `1` if you want to install the minimal version
 - `WORKCONF`: Set to `1` to enable work configuration (work email, etc)

+For example, you can enable `ASK` by running `ASK=1 chezmoi apply` or enable a minimal version of the dotfiles with `DOTFILES_MINIMAL=1 chezmoi apply`

 Chezmoi allows easy install of this configuration by running the following
 command: